Regulation of Care

 by –

-(a) ensuring
+(a) implementing

-(b) making
+(d) making

-provision and opportunities for private independent study;
+provision and providing opportunities for private independent study;

-(c) maintaining
+(e) maintaining

 effective links with schools;

-(d) facilitating
+(f) facilitating

 and encouraging leisure interest and activities; and